9 Video Games to Play When Experiencing Wanderlust

 4. Ryu ga Gotoku 0 (Also known as Yakuza 0)

 It would be a sin not to include a Ryu ga Gotoku game on this list.
 Renowned for its painstaking reconstructions of Tokyo’s largest red-light district, and famous for integrating real-life brands and shops to heighten realism, the series is literally a virtual reality tourism showpiece.
 One that hesitates not to show you the best and worst of Japanese nightlife.
 For this list, I choose Ryu ga Gotoku 0 because of its cutting-edge graphics, and also because it includes Osaka’s Dontonbori.
 A suggestion here.
 Play this game with good headphones.
 Better still, play it with PlayStation VR.
 The VR experience is second only to being within the metropolises themselves.

 5. The Elder Scrolls V: Skyrim

-Bethesda’s best-selling masterpiece might be a strange entry for this list.
-After all, Skyrim is a medieval, magical realm.
+Bethesda’s best-selling masterpiece might be a strange entry for a list on wanderlust and video games.
+After all, Skyrim is a medieval magical realm.
 But remember that Skyrim is heavily based on Scandinavia.
 With the amount of detail Bethesda injected into the game, it’s not difficult to imagine yourself actually journeying through the rugged landscapes of Northern Europe.
 (That is, as long as you avoid fire-breathing dragons and animated skeletons) When playing the game, don’t forget to read the many mini stories included with the game too.
 Just as travelogues enhance any traveling experience, these colourful tales greatly add colour to your sojourn in this frosty realm.
-You might be so fascinated, you do not want to leave.
+You might be so fascinated, you never want to leave.